-For the year ended December 31, 2019, one donor accounted for approximately 4% of total revenue and for the year ended December 31, 2018, one donor accounted for approximately 5% of total revenue.
+For the years ended December 31, 2020 and 2019, respectively, one donor accounted for approximately 4% of total revenue.

 The Organization maintains cash in bank deposit accounts which, at times, may exceed federally insured limits.
 The Organization has not experienced any losses in such accounts and does not believe it is exposed to any significant risk on cash.
 The Organization believes it is not exposed to any significant credit risk on cash and cash equivalents.